top of page

 Mutual relationships

-Developing mutual relationships with other people means experiencing other people as subjects.
+Developing mutual relationships means experiencing people as subjects.
 People with their own, separate, minds and feelings.
-Learning to notice the change we create in other people.
+Noticing the change we create in other people and them in us.
 This awareness can satisfy our (sometimes aggressive) need for recognition.
 In the extreme, 'because I affect you, I don't need to kill you.'
-Other people who can survive the onslaught of our aggressive or sexual fantasies.
-Who are non retaliatory but affected.
-People who note the symbolic, as well as other properties, of our fantasies.
-In this context, the limits of our power become clear.
-Other people become transformational objects.
-Reliable escapes from ourselves (Bollas, 1987 cited in Benjamin, 1995.)

-'Only a good that survives hate can be, experienced as, an unthreatened, unprecarious good and thus not requiring continuous defense' - Benjamin, 1995, p209
+'Only a good that survives hate can be, experienced as, an unthreatened, unprecarious good and thus not requiring continuous defense' - (Benjamin, 1995, p209.)

-'Real violence cannot be limited to and contained by the specular [mirroring] relationship to sexual excitement; it exceeds representation' - Benjamin, 1995, p204
+'Real violence cannot be limited to and contained by the specular [mirroring] relationship to sexual excitement; it exceeds representation' - (Benjamin, 1995, p204.)

 References